- Home

 What this platform can do

-- Offer a structured research path where claims are tied to sources you can open and check yourself.
+- Offer a structured research path where the product exists, with claims tied to sources you can open and check yourself.

 What this platform cannot do